Shin Somatics Program

 Focusing imagination and awareness in the listening body

 Dance in the environment with the camera as witness.

 Place Dances in Nature

 Shin Somatics® Movement Therapists work with flow and integration.
 We trust that the human being can attune naturally to gentle movement patterns introduced with clear intentions toward integration of the whole organism.
 We encourage resilience, the body's natural capacity to heal through movement.
-In individual work, we introduce subtle flow movement patterns to clear away the clutter of the nervous system, relieving stress and trauma at a cellular level for better function of the whole body.
+Individualized work introduces subtle flow movement patterns to clear away the clutter of the nervous system, relieving stress and trauma at a cellular level for better function of the whole body.